seantywork/lgtm-rsvp/README.md

 3. Clone this repository

-4. Carefully read and modify config.yaml
+4. Carefully read and modify config.yaml.tmpl and modify name as config.yaml

 5. You need to create api.json file